 Provide reasons why the Board should reinstate your CPA-Inactive certificate

 Provide letters of recommendation from two licensed CPAs who have personal knowledge of your activities since the suspension or revocation of your CPA-Inactive certificate

 The Board may ask for additional information.

-You may not use the title CPA-Inactive until your name is posted on the Board's Licensee Search.
+You may not use the title CPA-Inactive until you have been approved by the Board.